 Kyudo is the Japanese art of archery that uses extremely long bows with an asymmetrical shape.
 This is one of the oldest Japanese martial arts and is over 2000 years old.

-His bow is extremely powerful and a little difficult to deal with.
-As a result, it is considered a sport that requires strength and maturity and is not taught to children under 15 in Japan.
+Its bow is extremely powerful and a bit difficult to handle.
+As a result, it is considered a sport that requires strength and maturity and is not taught to those under 15 years old in Japan.

 Yabusame [流鏑馬] – Target shooting on horseback

-Yabusame is also the art of target shooting, however, mounted on a horse.
-It's similar to kyudo, but it's much harder to learn.
-There are only a few gyms that teach this.
+Yabusame is also the art of target shooting, but mounted on a horse.
+It is similar to kyudo, but much harder to learn.
+There are only a few academies that teach this.

 Acceptance of a student is considered an honor.
-If you want to learn Yabusame, it is best to learn Kyudo first.
+If you want to learn Yabusame, the best is to learn Kyudo first.
 Yabusame involves riding a galloping horse without hands.

 Aikido [合気道] – The way of harmony

-Aikido is an art with the aim of defending oneself from the opponent's attack.
-Aikido is exercised through a combination of attacking movements, redirecting the opposing force, rather than fighting it directly.
+Aikido is an art aimed at defending oneself from an adversary’s attack.
+Aikido is practiced through the combination of attacking movements, redirecting the adversary’s force, instead of combating it directly.

 Karate(do) [空手道] – The art of empty hands

-Karate is a martial art from the islands of Okinawa which is focused on attacks with the hands and feet.
+Karate is a martial art from the islands of Okinawa that focuses on attacks with hands and feet.
 It became a pop culture phenomenon in the early 1950s with Japanese karate films, not to mention the great demand for American films.

-This has led to demand for classes on a global basis.
-Current estimates of the number of Karate practitioners exceeds 50 million people in the world.
+This led to a global demand for classes.
+Current estimates of the number of karate practitioners exceed 50 million people worldwide.

 Sumo [相撲] – The art of pushing

 Sumo is a full-contact wrestling sport that is also considered a modern martial art.
-It originated with rituals and dances at Shinto shrines and many of its traditions still show these origins.
+It originated with rituals and dances in Shinto shrines and many of its traditions still show these origins.

-Wrestlers perform a variety of ceremonies when entering the ring such as purifying the ring with salt that are directly related to Shinto.
+Wrestlers perform a variety of ceremonies when entering the ring, such as purifying the ring with salt, which are directly related to Shintoism.

 Professional sumo wrestlers are required to live a traditional lifestyle and train together in facilities known as sumo stables.

-It is a Japanese martial art that emerged from the need to employ spies (Ninja) during the Japanese medieval period (6th century).
+It is a Japanese martial art that arose from the need for the employment of spies (Ninja) during the Japanese medieval period (6th century).
 It consisted of a set of techniques that enabled agents to act in all situations on a battlefield.

-Koryu is a broad category of Edo-era Japanese martial arts.
-Martial arts went into serious decline in Japan after the Samurais were dismantled.
+Koryu is a broad category of Japanese martial arts from the Edo period.
+Martial arts entered a serious decline in Japan after the Samurai were dismantled.

-At the time, martial arts were seen as relics of the past that were useless against Western military techniques.
-In fact, many of Japan's ancient martial arts were focused on feudal warfare and are very different from the martial arts found today.
+At that time, martial arts were seen as relics of the past that were useless against Western military techniques.
+In fact, many of the ancient martial arts of Japan were focused on feudal warfare and are very different from the martial arts found today.

-There are thousands of other Japanese martial arts, let's mention a little about these unknown martial arts and then finish the article by sharing a list of Japanese martial arts.
-If you liked it, share it!
+There are thousands of other Japanese martial arts, let’s mention a bit about these unknown martial arts and then finish the article by sharing a list of Japanese martial arts.
+If you liked it, share!

-Bujutsu is a martial art made by farmers and used by samurai that involves using agricultural materials to defend themselves.
-Sojutsu uses the Japanese yari spear as its focus.
-Already Kobudo are Japanese arts of samurai origin.
+Bujutsu is a martial art made by farmers and used by samurai that involves using agricultural materials to defend oneself.
+Sojutsu focuses on the Japanese spear yari.
+Kobudo are Japanese arts of samurai origin.

-Bajutsu is an equestrian martial art involving horse fighting skills and techniques.
-Bojutsu, game and Jojutsu are techniques focused on battling using a clothesline called a jo.
+Bajutsu is an equestrian martial art involving skills and techniques of fighting on horseback.
+Bojutsu, Jodo, and Jojutsu are techniques focused on battling using a pole called jo.

-There is also a Japanese art called hakkoryu which focuses on immobilizing people using a rope or cable.
+There is also a Japanese art called hakkoryu that focuses on immobilizing people using a rope or cable.
 The famous Jiu-jitsu is known in Japanese as Jujutsu.
-Already Kenpo is the Japanese name used to refer to Kung Fu.
+Kenpo is the Japanese name used to refer to Kung Fu.

 Below is a video showing the main Japanese martial arts: